 - Don’t let the butter and golden syrup boil with the bicarb for longer than a minute as it affects the color of the end result.

 - Always flip the cookies after slicing and return to the oven to ensure the bottom is crispy as well.
+To make this easier, place another cookie sheet of the same size or larger, over the cut cookies and flip it over.
+Separate the cookies and place the sheet back in the oven to finish crisping up.

 - Allow the cookies to cool completely before packing away.
 That’s if you can resist snacking on them.